Georgia State Board of Pardons and Paroles: Troy Davis case

 The Board is, on occasion, the subject of media attention when it reviews high-profile cases.
 One such occasion was the review of the case of Troy Anthony Davis, an African-American convicted in 1991 of murdering police officer Mark MacPhail in Savannah, Georgia.

-The Board stayed Davis's scheduled July 17, 2007 execution, but refused to postpone further.
-The Supreme Court of the United States convened a hearing on the issue of a stay; deciding in favor, just two hours before the planned execution.
-However, on appeal, the Supreme Court denied certiorari, and allowed the State of Georgia to acquire a new execution warrant for Davis, with an execution date of October 27, 2008.
+The Board stayed Davis's scheduled July 17 execution but refused to postpone it further.
+The Supreme Court of the United States convened a hearing on whether to issue a stay, deciding in favor, just two hours before the planned execution.
+However, on appeal, the Supreme Court denied certiorari and allowed the State of Georgia to acquire a new execution warrant for Davis with an execution date of October 27, 2008.

 On October 24, 2008, the United States Court of Appeals for the Eleventh Circuit issued a stay of execution, pending a decision on Davis's federal habeas corpus petition.
 This stay was later overturned.

 In an August 2010 decision, the conviction was upheld.
 The court described defense efforts to upset the conviction as "largely smoke and mirrors" and found that several of the proffered affidavits were not recantations at all.
 Subsequent appeals, including to the Supreme Court, were rejected, and a fourth execution date was set for September 21, 2011.
 Nearly one million people signed petitions urging the Georgia State Board of Pardons and Paroles to grant clemency.